ALife-Newsletter/Newsletter/edition_022/50_Content.md

 # ALIFE 2025 Kyoto Bingo

 We prepared a Kyoto-themed bingo for people to play in Kyoto.
 Participants can check the cells as they encounter various things in their stay in Kyoto.
-There was nothing to win, but this may become a keepsake of how much fun you had there.
+There is nothing to win, but this may become a keepsake of how much fun you had there.

 Below is an example of the bingo.
-You can also access [this website](https://bingobaker.com/#68cd3e0490a3a47b) to generate a new bing card just for you.
+You can also access [this website](https://bingobaker.com/#68cd3e0490a3a47b) to generate a new bingo card just for you.

 ![Bingo of Things to do in Kyoto](images/bingo-card-text.png)